This recent post highlighted the origins of corporate Foreign Corrupt Practices Act enforcement actions in 2017.

 The Justice Department needs to do more than churn out resolutions to foreign bribery cases notable only for their record-breaking penalties.
 Rigorous and prompt FCPA enforcement can have a dramatic impact on the insidious and corrosive effect of corruption overseas and provide … restorative justice …”.

-In this piece Pelletier goes into more-depth on the same topic.
+In this piece Pelletier went into more-depth on the same topic.
 In pertinent part he writes:

 “[T]he pattern of costly delay in FCPA investigations continues unabated.
-While every government investigation and resolution poses unique facts and circumstances that may serve to delay the investigatory process, these recent long-developing FCPA resolutions, together with the findings of the OECD report, are convincingly problematic.
+While every government investigation and resolution poses unique facts and circumstances that may serve to delay the investigatory process, these recent long-developing FCPA resolutions …. are convincingly problematic.
 The staggering investigative costs, ultimately borne by employees and shareholders alike, however, also can reach unconscionable levels.